Hotels with Sea Views in Malaga: Urban Towers and Traditional Villas

 Practical tips for booking

 The timing of your booking is critical.
 Malaga has a high season that extends beyond the traditional summer months.
-The Feria de Malaga in August sees the city reach total capacity, and beachfront hotels are the first to sell out.
+The Feria de Malaga (held annually in mid-August) sees the city reach total capacity, and beachfront hotels are the first to sell out.
 You should book at least six months in advance for August.
 Conversely, the winter months (November to February) offer significantly lower rates, and while the water is cold, the beachfront promenades remain active and sunny.

 Always check the proximity to the nearest chiringuito.
 These beach restaurants are an essential part of Andalucían life, but they can be noisy.
 Some have live music or DJs on weekend afternoons and evenings.
 If you value quiet, look for a hotel that is positioned away from the main clusters of these bars, or request a room on a higher floor with double-glazed windows.